Sonia Sotomayor: Justiceship

-By the end of her fifth year on the Court, Sotomayor had become especially visible in oral arguments and in passionate dissents from various majority rulings, especially those involving issues of race, gender and ethnic identity.
-Sotomayor has shown her individuality on the Court in a number of decisions.
+By the end of her fifth year on the Court, Sotomayor had become especially visible in oral arguments and in passionate dissents from various majority rulings, especially those involving issues of race, gender, and ethnic identity.
+She had shown her individuality on the Court in a number of decisions.
 In her reading of the constitutionality of the Obama health care law favoring the poor and disabled, she sided with Ginsburg against fellow liberals Breyer and Kagan.
-In dealing with the Chief Justice, Sotomayor had no difficulty in responding to his statement that "the way to stop discrimination on the basis of race is to stop discriminating on the basis of race," by stating, "I don't borrow Chief Justice Roberts's description of what color-blindness is...
+Sotomayor responded to Roberts's statement that "the way to stop discrimination on the basis of race is to stop discriminating on the basis of race", writing, "I don't borrow Chief Justice Roberts's description of what color-blindness is...
 Our society is too complex to use that kind of analysis."
-In the manufacturer liability case of Williamson v.
+In the manufacturer liability case Williamson v.
 Mazda, which the Court decided unanimously, she wrote a separate concurring opinion.
 Sotomayor's rapport with her clerks is seen as more formalistic than some of the other justices as she requires detailed and rigorous evaluations of cases she is considering with a table of contents attached.
-When compared to Kagan directly, one of their colleagues stated, "Neither of them is a shrinking violet".
-Coyle, in her 2013 book on the Roberts Court, stated that: "Both women are more vocal during arguments than the justices whom they succeeded, and they have energized the moderate-liberal side of the bench."
+When compared to Kagan directly, one of their colleagues said, "Neither of them is a shrinking violet".
+In her 2013 book on the Roberts Court, Coyle wrote: "Both women are more vocal during arguments than the justices whom they succeeded, and they have energized the moderate-liberal side of the bench."

-During her tenure on the Court, Sotomayor has also become recognizable as being among the Court's strongest voices in supporting the rights of the accused.
-She has been identified by Laurence Tribe as the foremost voice on the Court calling for reforming criminal justice adjudication—in particular as it relates misconduct by police and prosecutors, abuses in prisons, concerns about how the death penalty is used, and the potential for loss of privacy—and Tribe has compared her will to reform in general to that of past Chief Justice Earl Warren.
+During her tenure on the Court, Sotomayor has also been recognized as among its strongest voices in supporting the rights of the accused.
+Laurence Tribe has identified her as the Court's foremost voice calling for reforming criminal justice adjudication—in particular as it relates misconduct by police and prosecutors, abuses in prisons, concerns about how the death penalty is used, and the potential for loss of privacy—and Tribe has compared her will to reform in general to that of past Chief Justice Earl Warren.

 In January 2019, Bonnie Kristian of The Week wrote that an "unexpected civil libertarian alliance" was developing between Sotomayor and Neil Gorsuch "in defense of robust due process rights and skepticism of law enforcement overreach."

+Members of Sotomayor's Court staff have suggested that public institutions such as colleges and libraries where she has held lectures, speeches, and other events buy her books to have available for purchase, which reportedly earned Sotomayor $3.7 million.
+Sotomayor's staff has also promoted her commercial events aimed at selling her memoir and children's books.
+Use of government staff is prohibited for such activities in other government branches.